janek1842/progress_documentation-/README.md

 PocztaFINAL - Java project in which I participated (I was responsible for GUI and in defining some of the classes)

 JavaFxCalculator - Simple demo project from JavaFx course

+MyZipp - simple program for making zip files both for files and directories